 Prepare Your Dog First

-Once again, the best way to make sure that a Cane Corso won’t hurt a cat is to start with a good defensive plan and use common sense.
+Once again, the best way to ensure that a Cane Corso won’t hurt a cat is to start with a good defensive plan and use common sense.
 Early socialization is the best defense.

 This is the number one way to teach a Cane Corso never to attack or hurt smaller animals.
-When socialized from puppyhood, most Cane Corsos can get along with just about any animal.
+Most Cane Corsos can get along with just about any animal when socialized from puppyhood.

 Also, having your dog well-trained can be extremely helpful.
 Teaching your Cane Corso to leave other animals alone on command is smart.

-Though, if your dog is already in a state of high energy mid-chase, there is little likelihood that it will follow through on commands.
+Though, if your dog is already in a high-energy mid-chase, it is unlikely to follow through on commands.

 This is why it is so important to safely expose your dog to cats at a young age when these hunting instincts are not yet set in stone.